jaypitti/ruby-2d-gosu-game/README.md

 ```

 ### Start the game

+1. The repo now includes a .app for macOS users to run it without needing to download ruby.
+(Windows will be coming soon)

-From the project's root directory run the following to start the game:
+2. From the project's root directory run the following to start the game:

 ```bash
 ruby Game.rb